adamisik/GPT-3-Tag-and-Presentation-Generator/README.md

-# GPT-3 Hackathon
+# GPT-3 Hackathon - Team Zesavi
-The official repo of team zesavi for TUM.ai's GPT-3 Hackathon.
+The official repo of team Zesavi for TUM.ai's GPT-3 Hackathon.
+The goal of this project is to use GPT-3 to generate a title, tags, short summaries and instructions based on a transcription of an educational video.
+This functionality enhances the user experience on the Zesavi platform.

+## Description
+Repository contains following functionalities:

+-Generate tags from text script

+-Generate short summary from text script

+-Generate title from text script

+-Generate instructions from text script

+Functions are merged in `open_ai_utils.py`.

-Team Members:
+## Team Members:

 Adam Misik